salesforce/TabularSemanticParsing/README.md

 The processed data will be stored in a separate pickle file.

 ### Train
 Train the model using the following commands.
-The checkpoint of the best model will be stored in a directory [named using the current model hyperparameters](https://github.com/salesforce/TabularSemanticParsing/blob/25b154d3dc0e25922822433400c453274d38b8c8/src/data_processor/path_utils.py#L309).
+The checkpoint of the best model will be stored in a directory [specified by the hyperparameters](https://github.com/salesforce/TabularSemanticParsing/blob/25b154d3dc0e25922822433400c453274d38b8c8/src/data_processor/path_utils.py#L309) in the configuration file.

 Spider
 ```